 - How many questions are in the knowledge check, and

 - The number they must answer correctly in order to pass.

 If making quick decisions is essential to the skills you’re assessing in your e-Learning, this method of timing individual quiz questions may be just the trick.
-Feel free to download our sample .story file HERE to use in your own projects.
+Feel free to download our example to use in your own projects!
 Have you used any additional methods for timing your quizzes?
 Let us know how in the comments of this blog.